pymupdf/PyMuPDF/README.rst

 With PyMuPDF you therefore can also access files with extensions ``*.pdf``, ``*.xps``, ``*.oxps`` or ``*.epub`` from your Python scripts.

+See the `Wiki <https://github.com/rk700/PyMuPDF/wiki>`_ for more info/news/release notes/etc.

 Installation
 ============